Written by Sara Chaca, Attorney – Abogada

 2. “Investor Visa”:

-Though for either type Investor Visa, it is mandatory now for each Visa applicant to show a minimum of $386 MONTHLY RECURRING INCOME FROM ANY LEGAL SOURCE as of this writing (i.e. from one’s job, business, real estate rental income, annuity, disability payment, pension, etc.), and this ONLY needs to be proven by the person printing their “three most recent months of bank statements from their bank’s online website” that evidences that they receive this income each month (no notarization or legalization thereof is required for the bank statements).
+Though for either type Investor Visa, it is mandatory now for each Visa applicant to show a minimum of $450 plus $250 additional for each family member Dependent MONTHLY RECURRING INCOME FROM ANY LEGAL SOURCE (i.e. from one’s job, business, real estate rental income, annuity, disability payment, pension, etc.), and this ONLY needs to be proven by the person printing their “six most recent months of bank statements from their bank’s online website” that evidences that they receive this income each month (no notarization or legalization thereof is required for the bank statements).
+ALTERNATIVELY for those applying for either type above referenced Investor Visa without a bank account or who have difficulty providing their last 6 months of bank statements, one can INSTEAD show proof of their credit card having a maximum limit of at least $5,000 (no notarization or legalization thereof is required for the immediate above advised proof of credit card limit)

 3. “Professional Visa”: